Houssine Kharja: Italy

-At the end of the 2005–06 season, Roma decided not to extend Kharja's loan, so the Moroccan player returned to Ternana, but he refused this transfer because in the meantime the Rossoverdi had been relegated to Serie C1.
+At the end of the 2005–06 season, Roma decided not to extend Kharja's loan, so the Moroccan player had to return to Ternana, but he refused to go back and play because in the meantime the Rossoverdi had been relegated to Serie C1.
 Ternana considered him as their own player, and Lega Calcio Serie C even suspended him until 26 April 2007.
 After appeals, FIGC's court decided that Kharja was a free agent, and so, on 20 March 2007 he signed a three-year contract with Serie B team Piacenza.
 In January 2008, he was loaned to Siena for the second half of the season, with this deal being turned a permanent one on 11 July.

 In June 2009, Genoa announced the club was reaching an agreement to sign the player and on 2 July the transfer from Siena was completed.
 Genoa got Kharja for €6.5 million, while Siena signed the remain 50% registration rights of Manuel Coppola for €1.5 million and the full rights of Gianluca Pegolo for €1 million.

 It was announced on 29 January 2011, that Kharja had joined Internazionale on a loan deal with the option of Inter signing him permanently.
 He scored his first goal for Internazionale during his second appearance for the club against Bari on 3 February 2011.
 At the end of his loan spell, Inter decided not to give the player a permanent deal, and so he returned to Genoa.

 On 18 August 2011, Fiorentina signed the player on a co-ownership deal, signing a two-year deal.

 Qatar

 On 29 June 2012, Kharja signed a two-year deal with Qatari club Al-Arabi.

 He was involved in an altercation with Al Gharafa player Nenê on 19 March 2013 in a Qatari Stars Cup match.
 After Kharja persistently fouled Nenê for the majority of the match, Nenê was sent off in an unrelated incident after a challenge on one of Kharja's teammates.
 When Nenê attempted to protest the referee's decision, Kharja shoulder-blocked him, preventing him from reaching the referee.
 Nenê responded by elbowing Kharja in the back of the head.
 After a delayed reaction, Kharja attacked Nenê, who was then being restrained by teammates.
 This induced a brawl between the two teams.

 Harsh sanctions followed after the match, with four players being fined and banned from match play as well as a member of Al Arabi's staff being fined and warned.
-Kharja received the most harsh penalty, being fined QR 380,000 and receiving a ten-game ban, the largest penalty in the history of the Qatar Stars League.
+Kharja received the harshest penalty, being fined QR 380,000 and receiving a ten-game ban, the largest penalty in the history of the Qatar Stars League.
 Later, on 31 March, after a 4–1 defeat to Lekhwiya in the league, Al Arabi terminated his contract as a result of the aftermath of the brawl.
-He later stated that he had not received notification that his contract was terminated.
+He later stated that he had not received notification that his contract had been terminated.